-Deposit Service Charges - The Bank earns fees from its deposit customers for various services transaction based services and periodic account maintenance.
-Transaction based services include but are not limited to stop payment fees, overdraft fees, check cashing fees, wire transfer fees, and early withdrawal penalties.
+- Service Charges on Deposit Accounts The Bank earns fees from its deposit customers for various services, including transaction-based services and periodic account maintenance.
+Transaction based services include, but are not limited to stop payment fees, overdraft fees, check cashing fees, wire transfer fees, and early withdrawal penalties.
 Maintenance fees include account maintenance fees, minimum balance fees, and monthly service charge.
-Transaction based fees are only recognized when the transaction is complete, and maintenance fees are recognized when the period of the obligation is complete.
+Transaction based fees are only recognized when the transaction is complete, and maintenance fees are recognized when the period of the obligation is complete. - Trust Services - o Asset Management The Trust department receives fees for providing trust related

-Trust Services Income